provocon/coremedia-pdf-filter/README.md

 # PDF Filter Extension for CoreMedia Blueprints

-Simple extension to introcude a PDF generating servlet filter.
+Simple extension to introduce a PDF generating servlet filter.

 HTML content for URLs following a certain URI pattern is transformed into PDF.

-Since transformation might be too slow and CPU consuming for eager regeneration, a simple cachine mechanism is included.
+Since transformation might be too slow and CPU consuming for eager regeneration, a simple caching mechanism is included.

 The libraries, this extension depends on, allow for a relaxed licensing footprint.